 support tool—was associated with improved patient outcomes and reduced ICU and hospital length of stay.
 Within four ICUs at Mayo Clinic, overall in-hospital and ICU mortality associated with AWARE intervention decreased by 7%.
 AWARE also was associated with a 50% decrease in length of ICU stay and a 30% reduction in total hospital stay charges (by $43,745 after adjusting for patient acuity and demographics).
 Last year, Ambient closed a $5.4M Series A led by Waterline Ventures and Bluestem Capital.

-Evidation, in collaboration with a researcher from Stanford Medicine, developed an analysis framework to quantify the cost-effectiveness of internet-based, mobile cognitive behavioral therapy (CBT) for individuals with generalized anxiety disorder (GAD).
-Using this framework, they found that mobile CBT (used in a small pilot program) could result in a cost reduction of $2.23B and $4.54B when compared to traditional CBT and no CBT, respectively.
+Evidation, in collaboration with a researcher from Stanford Medicine and Lantern, developed an analysis framework to quantify the cost-effectiveness of Lantern’s internet-based, mobile cognitive behavioral therapy (CBT) for individuals with generalized anxiety disorder (GAD).
+Using this framework, they found that mobile CBT (used in a small pilot program deployed by Lantern) could result in a cost reduction of $2.23B and $4.54B when compared to traditional CBT and no CBT, respectively.
 In the analysis, mobile CBT also improved health outcomes relative to traditional or no CBT, as measured by quality adjusted life-years.
 Evidation raised $10M last spring from Sanofi-Genzyme BioVentures to help its partners maximize the impact of their products.
+Lantern has raised $21M in aggregate funding from UPMC, Mayfield Fund, SoftTech, and angels.

 - A study published in the Journal of the American College of Cardiology found that KardiaBand, a wearable EKG, can accurately differentiate atrial fibrillation from sinus rhythm when used with the Apple Watch and supported by physician review.